Charlie Blackmon Preview, Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 13th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Dodgers' 4.07 team ERA ranks 13th among all MLB pitching staffs.

-- Dodgers pitchers combine to give up 191 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (193 total, 1.2 per game).

-- Sheehan (3-1) takes the mound for the Dodgers in his 11th start of the season.
-He's put together a 5.13 ERA in 54 1/3 innings pitched, with 54 strikeouts.
+- The Dodgers will send Yarbrough (7-6) out to make his ninth start of the season.
+He is 7-6 with a 3.78 ERA and 65 strikeouts through 85 2/3 innings pitched.

-- In his last appearance on Friday against the San Francisco Giants, the right-hander tossed 4 2/3 innings, giving up one earned run without surrendering a hit.
+- The left-hander last appeared in relief on Saturday, when he threw 3 2/3 innings against the San Francisco Giants, allowing two earned runs while giving up five hits.

-- In 12 games this season, the 23-year-old has a 5.13 ERA and 8.9 strikeouts per nine innings, while allowing a batting average of .209 to opposing batters.
+- The 31-year-old has amassed a 3.78 ERA and 6.8 strikeouts per nine innings across 24 games this season, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.